conscioustahoe/mini-neural-net/README.md

 # mini-neural-net
 A simple implementation of neural network with gradient descent and backpropagation, roughly based on `torch.autograd`.
+Dive into the inner workings of neural networks by implementing everything by hand.
+Understand backpropagation and gradient descent algorithms, which are crucial for learning.
+We'll revisit Calculus 101 to manually calculate gradients or derivatives at each step of the process.
+As our network scales up, we'll automate the entire learning process.
+This hands-on approach ensures a deep understanding of how these algorithms operate at a fundamental level.